qorsan73/image-paylod/README.md

 # image-paylod
-The best device hacking tool through an image + application
+The best device hacking tool through an image + APK

 # note
 The tool is under development 🚫